FlyreelAI/sesemi/FastAI-Imagewang-Results.md

   --backbone resnet50 --run-id imagewang_run01
 ```

-* The above run setting requires two GPUs with 12GB of video memory each and takes between 6 and 18 hours to complete.
+* The above run configuration requires two GPUs with 12GB of video memory each and takes between 6 and 18 hours to complete.
 Ideas to reduce training time while maintaining comparable accuracy performance are welcome!

 ## Ideas for Further Exploration